creative-tutorials/auth-tool/README.md

 ## How to use the App

-*   To get started, you must first have an account with us, to do so create an account using the method that pops up on the app
+*   To get started, you must first have an account with us, to do so create an account using the method that pops up on the app e.g `Email method` or `SignInWithGoogle` Method
-*   After you've successfully created an account, you must remember to validate your account otherwise it will be deleted with 7 days
+*   After you've successfully created an account, you must remember to validate your account otherwise it will be deleted within 7 days
 *   Once that process is completed you can start adding new session login, also note that when the session page loads you get an example session already added, this is to brief out what's going on here, so you get a better understanding of which information you're giving to us.
 *   You can add as many sessions as you want, with no limit.